saveoursecrets/sdk/doc/social-recovery.md

 | $\hat{S}$ | $t-1$ shares of the contact-sharing polynomial $Z(x)$. |
 | `shareholders` | The plaintext shareholder contact info. |

 At regular intervals, the account owner's SoS client will synchronize their encrypted vaults with the SoS backend server.
-These vaults are encrypted under the same passphrases originally used to produce the `recovery_pack_header`.
-If one of these vault passphrases is changed, then the `recovery_pack_header` stored on the server must be updated by an active push from the client.
+These vaults are encrypted under the same passphrases originally used to produce the recovery pack headers.
+If one of these vault passphrases is changed, then the recovery pack headers stored on the server must be updated by an active push from the client.
+The shares given to the `shareholders` _do not_ need to be updated.

 The client may also push a new `shareholders_enc` blob to the SoS backend server at any time the account owner wishes to update the contact details of their `shareholders`.

-If the account owner wishes to revoke a recovery group, she simply tells the server to delete the recovery group info, including the crucial `recovery_pack_header`, without which the vaults cannot be decrypted, even if the group key $k$ is known.
+If the account owner wishes to revoke a recovery group, she simply tells the server to delete the recovery group info, including the crucial recovery pack headers, without which the vaults cannot be decrypted, even if the group key $k$ is known.
 This also allows the owner an avenue to rotate shares, by recreating the group immediately afterward.

 If the account owner wishes to issue a new share of $k$ without invalidating the old ones, she computes $s_i = f(i)$ at the new share index $i$, and distributes $s_i$ to the new shareholder.